Van Vleck High School

 Figure 1.
 Location map of Van Vleck monitoring sites MAT01 adjacent to Three Mile Cut and MAT03 near the mouth of the Colorado River.

 Figure 2.
 Changes to the beach and dune system at MAT01 on Matagorda Peninsula.
-(A) Beach profile plot showing the seaward expansion of the dunes between September 2008 (Post-Hurricane Ike) and January 2023.
+(A) Beach profile plot showing the seaward expansion of the dunes between September 2008 (Post-Hurricane Ike) and October 2025.
 (B) Series of photos from September 26, 2008; September 20, 2012; and October 2, 2024 showing the seaward movement of the vegetation line and shoreline and expansion of the dunes.
-All three photos were taken from the primary dune crest looking northeast toward Three Mile Cut.
+All three photos were taken from the primary dune crest looking northeast toward Three Mile Cut (noted in A).

 Figure 3.
 Changes at location MAT03 at Matagorda Bay Nature Park due to the construction of a jetty at the mouth of the Colorado River.
-(A) GPS mapped shorelines from September 2011 through October 2024.
-The mapping has documented that the shoreline position at MAT03 moved 125-m seaward over a decade at an average rate of 12.5 m per year.
+(A) GPS mapped shorelines from September 2011 through October 2025.
+The mapping has documented that the shoreline position at MAT03 moved 125-m seaward over a decade (2009-2019) at an average rate of 12.5 m per year.
+The shoreline position has continued to move seaward between 2019-2025, but at a slower rate.
 (B) Shoreline, vegetation line, and beach profile volume change.
 Notice that the shoreline and vegetation lines have stabilized after a decade of advancement.
 (C) September 26, 2009 and September 21, 2016 photographs looking southwest toward the Colorado River along the dune crest at MAT03.
 Note the increase in the coppice dune area seaward of the dune crest in the 2016 photograph.